menu icon

 Finished cross treble crochet stitch block.

 This stitch is more advanced, making it ideal for experienced crocheters who want to take on a challenge and learn something new.
-Once you master the technique, you’ll find it’s a versatile stitch that can be used to elevate all kinds of designs.
+Once you master the technique, youโ€™ll find itโ€™s a versatile stitch that can be used to elevate all kinds of designs.

 I discovered the Cross Treble Stitch just a few weeks ago, and I was immediately captivated by its intricate yet elegant appearance.
 Although it requires a bit more concentration and effort, the stunning, open lace effect is worth every stitch.
-It’s especially beautiful for creating light, lacy sweaters, scarves, or decorative details on a blanket.
+Itโ€™s especially beautiful for creating light, lacy sweaters, scarves, or decorative details on a blanket.
+Another one of my favorite lacy stitches is the crochet iris stitch!
+If the cross-treble stitch is a bit daunting, give the iris stitch a go!
+It is much simpler for beginners.

-What’s great about this stitch is that you can use it in multiple ways.
+Whatโ€™s great about this stitch is that you can use it in multiple ways.
 It works wonderfully on its own, letting the crossed treble stitches create a lace pattern that catches the eye.
 Or, you can layer it over solid sections of crochet, using it as an overlay to add texture and visual interest.

 When making flat projects like blankets, adding a border is a good idea, as it helps prevent the stitches from pulling together too much.
 The border gives the piece structure, ensuring the lacey design remains open and defined.
+A few borders I suggest are the single crochet border, and the crochet picot border, both are thin and dainty like the stitch itself!

 Whether you're enhancing a blanket or creating a new lacy piece, the Cross Treble Crochet will add an elegant, decorative touch that transforms your project.
 Give it a try, and you might find it becoming one of your favorite go-to stitches!